CTF-handbooks/map-maker-handbook/HANDBOOK.md

   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/63fe78c0-ab9f-458d-b6bd-7d90ea4414c5)

 ***
 It is your choice to build the barriers first or the map first.
-For this example we are going to build the barriers first.
+For this example, we are going to build the barriers first.
 ### 6. Removing the surrounding terrain
 * This is optional and only applies if you're using generated terrain.
 It might be hard to place the outer barriers when the terrain outside your map area is blocking your view.
-* To get rid of the extra terrain, first, select the area your map will be in with WorldEdit like mentioned above.
+* To get rid of the extra terrain, first, select the area your map will be in with WorldEdit as mentioned above.

   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/0c966405-3ac4-4b82-b404-e7f6526c74c3)

-* Once you selected your map, run `//mtschemcreate <any name>`.
+* Once you selected the area, run `//mtschemcreate <any name>`.
 For example:
   ```
   //mtschemcreate map_terrain
   ```